treatysherrizah/treatysherrizah/README.md

 Mechatronics Engineering Student
 --------------------------------

-I've been learning to code for a month and now I'm still widen my knowledge about coding.
+I'm still learning about coding and widen my knowledge to it.

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [treatyblasco03@gmail.com](mailto:treatyblasco03@gmail.com)